Passing the Sniff Test (1 Peter 2:11-12)

 "People don't have enough job training or employment opportunities.
 Drunks wander the streets.
 The same homeless people have been circling in and out of the shelters for the last fifteen years.
 Kids don't have anything to do to keep them out of trouble.
 Meanwhile, the churches keep right on existing, holding their services every Sunday.
 And it never changes anything.
 It seems pretty obvious to me that churches are not the answer."
 (From Sarah Cunningham, Dear Church)

-Churches have PR problems.
+Churches are facing public relations issues.
 I was listening to the radio this week and heard callers complain about the Christians who handed out evangelical tracts on Hallowe'en night.
 I'll put it this way: you couldn't hear much love for Christians in the voices of the callers.

 The question for me is: how do we live as Christians when the trust in the church is so low?
 How do we at Richview live and serve within the community when so many see the church in such a negative light?